 Although some dairy foods contain saturated fatty acids, they are also rich in nutrients and bioactive components such as calcium, potassium, phosphorus and bioactive peptides that may modify CVD risk through, for example, positive effects on blood pressure, weight and diabetes.
-In addition, dairy constituents such as bioactive peptides may have direct effects on cardiovascular parameters including blood clotting, arterial stiffness endothelial function and inflammation28 This may help counter any negative effects of saturated fat in dairy on blood lipids and CVD risk.
+In addition, dairy constituents may have direct beneficial effects on cardiovascular parameters, which may help counter any negative impact of saturated fat in dairy on blood lipids and CVD risk.
+Bioactive peptides, for example, can affect blood clotting, arterial stiffness, endothelial function and inflammation28.
+Similarly, it is suggested that vitamin K2 (menaguinone: a form of vitamin K produced by bacteria such as those involved in food fermentation, and so found in fermented dairy, particularly cheese) may reduce CVD risk through effects on inflammation, blood calcium regulation and clotting29.

-Moreover, interactions of the components and structure of the dairy matrix including calcium, phosphorus, the milk fat globule membrane and starter cultures, have been shown to modify saturated fatty acid-induced increases in blood lipids^{27, 29}.
-There is evidence that calcium in dairy foods, through its effects on binding fat and decreasing its absorption in the gut, may reduce the potential rise in LDL cholesterol following saturated fat consumption30-32.
-For example, cheese does not increase LDL cholesterol compared with butter of equal fat content31.
-Similarly, compared with a low-calcium control diet, milk- and cheese-based diets lessened saturated fatty acid-induced increases in total and LDL cholesterol33.
+Moreover, interactions of the components and structure of the dairy matrix including calcium, phosphorus, the milk fat globule membrane and starter cultures, have been shown to modify saturated fatty acid-induced increases in blood lipids^{27, 30}.
+There is evidence that calcium in dairy foods, through its effects on binding fat and decreasing its absorption in the gut, may reduce the potential rise in LDL cholesterol following saturated fat consumption31-33.
+For example, cheese does not increase LDL cholesterol compared with butter of equal fat content32.
+Similarly, compared with a low-calcium control diet, milk- and cheese-based diets lessened saturated fatty acid-induced increases in total and LDL cholesterol34.
 It may be important for this beneficial effect that fat and calcium are embedded in the same food matrix, as is the case for milk and cheese27.
-In fact, a recent randomized controlled trial found that dairy fat, eaten in the form of cheese, appeared to affect blood lipids differently compared with the same constituents eaten in separate matrices, with significantly lower total cholesterol observed when all nutrients were consumed within the cheese matrix29.
+In fact, a recent randomized controlled trial found that dairy fat, eaten in the form of cheese, appeared to affect blood lipids differently compared with the same constituents eaten in separate matrices, with significantly lower total cholesterol observed when all nutrients were consumed within the cheese matrix30.

-Phosphorus in the dairy matrix may also interact with calcium to influence blood lipids; calcium phosphate binds bile acids and fatty acids, and increases their excretion34.
-It has been suggested too that the membrane which encloses milk fat (the milk fat globule membrane; MFGM) and which is rich in bioactive phospholipids and proteins may have a beneficial role in modulating blood lipids^{35, 36}.
-Fermented dairy foods may also modify blood lipids through favouring gut bacteria which produce short-chain fatty acids (SCFA), and which in turn have a positive effect on lipids37.
-The structure and texture of dairy food matrices can also influence digestion kinetics and uptake of lipids; the physical structure of cheese, for example, can slow fat digestion38.
+Phosphorus in the dairy matrix may also interact with calcium to influence blood lipids; calcium phosphate binds bile acids and fatty acids, and increases their excretion35.
+It has been suggested too that the membrane which encloses milk fat (the milk fat globule membrane; MFGM) and which is rich in bioactive phospholipids and proteins may have a beneficial role in modulating blood lipids^{36, 37}.
+Fermented dairy foods may also modify blood lipids through favouring gut bacteria which produce short-chain fatty acids (SCFA), and which in turn have a positive effect on lipids38.
+The structure and texture of dairy food matrices can also influence digestion kinetics and uptake of lipids; the physical structure of cheese, for example, can slow fat digestion39.

-It is also increasingly recognised that individual saturated fatty acids have different effects on blood lipids; several of those in milk fat do not have an adverse effect on LDL ('bad') cholesterol or other markers of CVD risk including HDL ('good') cholesterol and the ratio of total to HDL cholesterol39.
+It is also increasingly recognised that individual saturated fatty acids have different effects on blood lipids; several of those in milk fat do not have an adverse effect on LDL ('bad') cholesterol or other markers of CVD risk including HDL ('good') cholesterol and the ratio of total to HDL cholesterol40.
 In addition, the total fatty acid profile of a food, not just its saturated fatty acid content, is important.
 Milk fat includes a number of fatty acids which may have beneficial effects on CVD risk factors such as blood lipids and markers of inflammation.
-These include conjugated linoleic acid (cis-9, trans-11 CLA) and trans palmitoleic acid (trans-C16:1)40-42.
+These include conjugated linoleic acid (cis-9, trans-11 CLA) and trans palmitoleic acid (trans-C16:1)41-43.